tarekbardouni/ERSN-OpenMC-Py/readme.txt

 	by
 	argspec = inspect.getfullargspec(f)

+G/ If you get the following message due to KDE graphical display:
+	qt.glx: qglx_findConfig: Failed to finding matching FBConfig for QSurfaceFormat

+	run this command: conda install -c conda-forge libstdcxx-ng

-G/ Installing on Linux with Conda
+H/ Installing on Linux with Conda
 	Once you have conda (Anaconda) installed on your system, OpenMC can be installed via the conda-forge channel.
 	First, add the conda-forge channel with:
 		conda config --add channels conda-forge